 - (1) "BOARD" means the Water and Wastewater Facility Operators Certification Board created by section 25-9-103, C.R.S. - (2) "CERTIFICATE" means the certificate of competency issued by the Board stating that the operator named thereon has met the requirements for the specified classification of the certification program. - (3) "CERTIFIED OPERATOR" means any person who has responsibility for the operation of any water and wastewater facility and is certified in Colorado as a "Certified Water Professional" ("CWP") in accordance with the provisions of this regulation.
 For purposes of this regulation, having "responsibility for the operation" of a water and wastewater facility refers generally to being qualified to perform various operational activities at such facilities in the capacity of a CWP. - (4) "CERTIFIED OPERATOR IN RESPONSIBLE CHARGE" means the certified operator designated by the water or wastewater facility owner to be responsible for making process control and/or system integrity decisions about water quality or quantity that may affect public health or the environment.
 A facility owner may designate one or more certified operators to serve in this capacity.
-Such an operator must be certified at a level equal to or higher than the classification of the facility he or she is operating. - (5) "CLASSIFICATION OF A WATER OR WASTEWATER FACILITY" means the level of operational complexity and/or size of a water or wastewater facility as determined by the Division. - (6) "DEPARTMENT" means the Colorado Department of Public Health and Environment. - (7) "DIVISION" means the Water Quality Control Division within the Colorado Department of Public Health and Environment. - (8) "DOMESTIC WASTEWATER TREATMENT FACILITY" means any facility or group of units used for the treatment of domestic wastewater or for the reduction and handling of solids and gases removed from such wastes, whether or not such facility or group of units is discharging into state waters.
-"Domestic wastewater treatment facility" specifically excludes on-site wastewater treatment systems. - (9) "GRAYWATER TREATMENT FACILITY" means a graywater treatment works as defined in the Graywater Control Regulation, 5 CCR 1002-86. - (10) "INDUSTRIAL WASTEWATER TREATMENT FACILITY" means any facility or group of units used for the pretreatment, treatment, or handling of industrial waters, wastewater, reuse water, and wastes that are discharged into state waters.
-"Industrial wastewater treatment facility"
+Such an operator must be certified at a level equal to or higher than the classification of the facility he or she is operating. - (5) "CLASSIFICATION OF A WATER OR WASTEWATER FACILITY" means the level of operational complexity and/or size of a water or wastewater facility as determined by the Division. - (6) "DEPARTMENT" means the Colorado Department of Public Health and Environment. - (7) "DIVISION" means the Water Quality Control Division within the Colorado Department of Public Health and Environment. - (8) "DOMESTIC WASTEWATER TREATMENT FACILITY" means any facility or group of units used for the treatment of domestic wastewater or for the reduction and handling of solids and gases removed from such wastes, whether or not the facility or group of units is discharging into state waters.
+"Domestic wastewater treatment facility" specifically excludes on-site wastewater treatment systems with a design capacity of two thousand gallons or less per day, unless the system discharges directly to surface water. - (9) "GRAYWATER TREATMENT FACILITY" means a graywater treatment works as defined in the Graywater Control Regulation, 5 CCR 1002-86. - (10) "INDUSTRIAL WASTEWATER TREATMENT FACILITY" means any facility or group of units used for the pretreatment, treatment, or handling of industrial waters, wastewater, reuse water, and wastes that are discharged into state waters.
+"Industrial wastewater treatment facility" includes facilities that clean up contaminated ground water or spills and excludes construction dewatering activities that utilize only passive treatment and occur for less than one year.